By Sara Calabro

 AcuTake contributing writer Eric Kerr recently had this experience, known as myokymia in Western medical parlance.
 His eyelid had been twitching for three months straight!
 He suspected it was caused by excessive computer use, a likely theory given the known ramifications of too much screen time.

 Screen-induced eye symptoms include eye pain and fatigue—which can cause involuntary spasms in the eyelids—as well as vision loss, dry eyes and headaches.
 The Western medical world now has a name for this, Computer Vision Syndrome.

 Inspired to help others deal with their own computer-induced eye problems, Eric made this video on acupressure for eye health.
 All points mentioned in that video are highly recommended for anyone suffering from eye problems.

-But when I heard Eric’s story and watched his video, it reminded of me an even simpler technique for reducing eye strain that one of my teachers shared with me while I was in acupuncture school.
+But when I heard Eric’s story and watched his video, it reminded of me an even simpler technique for reducing eye strain caused by too much screen time.

 The easy antidote for computer eyes